 Tip #9: Avoid taking birth control pills as they increase the risk of developing PCOS due to elevated estrogen levels.

-If you are not able to avoid them for medical reasons consult your doctor about alternative forms such as an IUD or vaginal ring with progesterone instead of estrogen because these hormones have less impact on hormone balance than oral contraceptives and can reduce the risk of PCOS.
+If you are not able to avoid them for medical reasons consult your doctor about alternative forms such as an IUD or vaginal ring with progesterone instead of estrogen because these hormones have less impact on hormone balance than oral contraceptives and can reduce the risk.

 Tip #10: Take zinc supplements

-Zinc not only helps reverse PCOS but is known for aiding fertility and decreasing symptoms associated with acne when taken daily at doses between 15mg – 65mg depending on age group.
+Zinc not only helps reverse it but is known for aiding fertility and decreasing symptoms associated with acne when taken daily at doses between 15mg – 65mg depending on age group.